Levine Cancer Institute Expansion

-The new building provides more space for oncology practices, outpatient infusion therapies and specialty pharmacy services with over 60 infusion bays and 131 exams.
-In addition, the renovated patient rooms at CMC expanded the capability of the existing adult bone marrow transplant unit.
+The new building will provide more space for oncology practices, outpatient infusion therapies and specialty pharmacy services.
+Renovation of patient rooms at CMC will expand the capability of the existing adult bone marrow transplant unit.